adam0ling/train_gpt/README.md

 # A simple way to train your own distil-gpt2 model

-## Hopefully you're on linux

 All instructions assume you're working from the same directory where your clone of this repo is.
-Meaning something_somtheing/<repo_name>, which is train_gpt
+Meaning something_somtheing/<repo_name>, which is train_gpt.
+Hopegully you're on linux.

 ## build image